marcosh/crem/docs/how-to-create-a-machine.md

 ```
 a ┌────┐ b
-──┤    ├──
+──┤    ├─>
   └────┘
 ```

 as black boxes, where inputs are on the left and outputs are on the right.

-The `StateMachine a b` data type has four constructors which we can use to construct a machine:
+The `StateMachine a b` data type has six constructors which we can use to construct a machine:

 - `Basic`
 - `Compose`
 - `Parallel`
 - `Alternative`
+- `Feedback`
+- `Kleisli`

-Let's start with the last three.
+Let's start with the last five.

 ## `Compose`